In/transitive Modernities: Dis/continuities and cultural transformation

 Thursday 9 March

-The sixth session examines the representation of home as the refuge of transmodern and intercultural relations and reciprocities, beyond and past the ethnocentric and racializing agendas of the organic community of the nation.
+This session examines the representation of home as the refuge of transmodern and intercultural relations and reciprocities, beyond and past the ethnocentric and racializing agendas of the organic community of the nation.
 Theoretical readings from Spillers, Balibar, Spivak, Derrida, Mignolo, and Walsh will help us shape the notion of a “tidal inhabitancy” that is inextricably linked to homelessness, dispossession, and expropriation.

 Thursday 23 March